komalsrathi/rshiny_tutorial/README.md

 The goal of inputs is to provide a set of parameters that are passed on to a function which executes a set of commands in order to generate an output.
 In shiny jargon, inputs are called as `reactive sources` and outputs are called as `reactive endpoints`.

 ## 3.1.
-Add inputs and outputs
+Inputs:

-Different types of input elements and their return values are listed below:
+Different types of input widgets and their return values are listed below:

 | Input            | Return value                                                   |
 |------------------|----------------------------------------------------------------|